the-lean-crate/criner/criner/README.md

 * async_std channel blocks if there is no receiver, which can definitely bite you if your processors are down.
 Also I don't know why this is desirable behaviour.
 * sqlite needs a lot of massaging to work acceptably in concurrent applications.
 Takeaway: WAL_mode, and when writting, always use immediate transactions when writing.
 Retry yourself while waiting and set a busy handler which waits.
+* Trying to optimize output HTML for git by prettifying failed - I just couldn't see it improve anything.
+For debugging HTML, it's easiest to use the browser.

 ### When migrating to Sqlite